essarrjay/ShmeppyImagetoJSON/README.md

 2. Extract
 2. (optional) place image file in `Image_to_Shmeppy_JSON_v2.x.x` or `Image_to_Shmeppy_JSON_v2.x.x\Maps`
 3. Run `Image_to_Shmeppy_JSON_v2.x.x.exe` from within Image_to_Shmeppy_JSON_v2.x.x folder.
-4. Output map will be in same folder as the input image.
+4. Output map will be in the current working directory.

 You will be prompted to supply the path of an input image, or can provide it directly from a command line:
 `Image_to_Shmeppy_JSON_v2.x.x.exe <*image_file_path>`